bobg/chit/Readme.md

     elements by applying a function to each one.

 func New[T any](ctx context.Context, writer func(context.Context, chan<- T) error) *Iter[T]
     New[T] creates a new Iter[T].
-The writer function is invoked once in a goroutine, and must supply all of the iterator's elements on the given channel.
+The writer function is invoked once (in a goroutine), and must supply all of the iterator's elements on the given channel.

+    The writer function should return early, with an error, if its context is canceled, without blocking on a channel send.
+This is done with a Go select statement, or (for convenience) the Send function in this package.

     The writer function must not close the channel; this will happen automatically when the function exits.

+    Any error returned by the writer function will be placed in the Err field of the resulting iterator.

 func Repeat[T any](ctx context.Context, val T) *Iter[T]
     Repeat produces an infinite iterator of the given element, over and over.